Magazine Subscription Offer

 Try your first 5 issues for only £5!

 Make the pizza dough: put the bread mix in a large bowl, pour over ½ tbsp olive oil and 175ml lukewarm water.
 Stir until a dough is formed, then tip out onto a lightly floured surface and knead for 5-10 mins until smooth.
-Rub the bowl with a little oil, pop in the dough, cover with cling film and leave to rise in a warm place for 45 mins or until doubled in size.
+Rub the bowl with a little oil, pop in the dough, cover with food wrap and leave to rise in a warm place for 45 mins or until doubled in size.

 Meanwhile, make the pizza topping.
-Heat 1/2 tbsp oil in a large frying pan over a medium heat.
+Heat ½ tbsp oil in a large frying pan over a medium heat.
 Add the bacon and cook until just starting to crisp.
 Remove with a slotted spoon and drain on kitchen paper.
-Add another drizzle of oil to the pan, then tip in the sprouts, season and cook for 3-4 mins until softened and starting to caramelise around the edges.
+Add another drizzle of oil to the pan, then tip in the brussels sprouts, season and cook for 3-4 mins until softened and starting to caramelise around the edges.
 Set aside.